-If you can't resist a yard sale and hand-lettered "Garage Sale" signs have you slamming on the brakes and turning out of your way in a flash, then you'll love a good car boot sale.
+Have you ever been to a car boot?
+If you can't resist a big yard sale and hand-lettered "Garage Sale" signs have you slamming on the brakes and turning out of your way in a flash, then a British car boot sale should be right up your alley.

 In the UK, people rarely set out garage or yard sales in front of their own houses.
-In some communities, doing that may even violate local regulations about blocking the pavements.
+In some communities, doing that may even be against local bye-laws about blocking the pavements.

 What's the Difference Between a Car Boot Sale and a Flea Market?